RudrakshRakeshZodage/DataVista-BI-Dashboard/README.md

 - **Ask Your Data** — Query your datasets in natural language using LLaMA 3
 - Export **KPI summaries** and **processed datasets** as CSV

-## Advantages

-- Easy-to-use, no coding required for users
-- Combines BI with ML for **predictive and anomaly insights**
-- Real-time, interactive, and customizable
-- Suitable for **e-commerce, retail, and business analytics**

-## Industry Applications

-- Retail & E-commerce sales monitoring
-- Inventory performance tracking
-- Fraud or unusual pattern detection
-- Automated business reporting